kbilsted/CodeQualityAndReadability/Articles/Design/RefactoringToMicroServicesTheEventQueue.md

 ## 1. Context
 The many benefits to be reaped by using a *Micro service architecture* naturally make a lot of people are eager to jump on the wagon, and get micro servicin'.
 But how do you transcend from a monolithic architecture to a micro service oriented architecture?

 Before we can start extracting code into a service (or write new code as a service) we need a mechanism through which we can publish events from within our monolith.
-One pattern we have used at MVNO in our transitioning is the event queue pattern.
+One pattern we have used at our company in our transitioning is the event queue pattern.